KorfLab/SABR/README.md

 ## Flattened Transcript Format ##

-This project uses a custom file format to embed exon-intron structure in FASTA/FASTQ identifiers.
+This project uses a custom file format to serialize gene structure annotation into a single token for embedding in FASTA/FASTQ identifiers.
 It is not intended to be used outside this study.

 - file extension: `.ftx` (not an official file extension)
 - field delimiter: `|`